javisar/ONI-Modloader/README.md

 NOTE: Please don't report bugs you encounter while mods are active.
 People at Klei work hard and shouldn't be bothered with bug reports which might originate from mods.

 NOTE: BE AWARE that many of the mods are still a WIP and may fail.
+Many saves can be broken if you mess around with the mods.

 Projects
 --------